-Family members who don’t share the same religious beliefs should discuss their approach early on to avoid problems down the road when it comes to raising children, advises Pickering family lawyer Angela Princewill.
+Family members who don’t share the same religious beliefs should discuss their approach early on to avoid problems down the road when it comes to raising children, advises Toronto family lawyer Angela Princewill.

 “While a family is together, the difference doesn’t matter as much.
 But upon separation, things change,” says Princewill.

 She points to a recent British Columbia case as an example of how an issue can easily become complicated and costly.
 In A.R. and B.R. v.
 M.W. and L.R., 2015 BCPC 285 (CanLII), a mother who was raising her child on her own wanted the child to have access to her paternal grandparents.

 But the grandparents, who were devout Jehovah Witnesses, insisted on taking the child to worship at the local Kingdom Hall – despite the mother’s requests for them not to – and exposing the child to church material.
 She had also repeatedly asked that they not have the girl address them as Poppa and Momma, preferring instead Grandma and Grandpa.
 But the issue of religion became a dominant theme in the breakdown of the relationship.